 2) Advantages of Root Cause Analysis

-3) Disadvantages of Root Cause Analysis
+3) Disadvantages of RCA

 4) Conclusion

-What are the Pros and Cons of Root Cause Analysis?
+What is Root Cause Analysis?

 Advantages of Root Cause Analysis

-a) Sharpened Problem-solving Skills: RCA is like a magnifying glass that brings the true nature of problems into focus.
+a) Sharpened Problem-solving Skill: RCA is like a magnifying glass that brings the true nature of problems into focus.
 It equips teams with the clarity needed to craft precise solutions, directly hitting the mark and enhancing the quality of problem resolution.

 b) Prevention of Recurrence: Think of RCA as preventive medicine for your organisation.
 By identifying and rectifying root issues, it acts as a safeguard against future troubles, saving precious time and resources while boosting overall performance.